 Redox supports a few ways to integrate and exchange data via FHIR®:

-FHIR® events are light, real-time notifications around specific interactions that occur with a patient in a healthcare setting.
-For example, these interactions could be:
+FHIR® notifications are real-time, asynchronous messages about specific events that occur within a healthcare setting.
+For example, these events could be:

-Event notifications are ideal if you don’t need all the data but only want to understand if something has changed for a patient.
+Lightweight notifications are ideal if you only want to understand if something has changed for a patient.
 Then, you can decide whether to query your connection—or a data on demand repository—for more details about what changed.
-Find out more about data on demand.
+Find out more about FHIR® data on demand.

-Event notifications contain the details for the event that triggered the message so that you can either query for more details or kickstart a workflow within your own system.
-For example, you may want to receive an event notification about a patient being discharged from the hospital so that you can follow up with a customer satisfaction survey about their inpatient stay.
-But the event notification would only contain the bare minimum patient information, not all the details about their inpatient stay.
+Or instead of querying, lightweight notifications could kickstart a workflow within your own system.
+For example, you may want to receive a notification about a patient's discharge so you can follow up with a customer satisfaction survey about their inpatient stay.
+But the notification would only contain the bare minimum patient information, not all the details about their stay.

-This is typical synchronous data exchange, which means that one system queries another (using a RESTful HTTP API) and waits for a response.
-Read our overview on synchronous requests.
+Queries are synchronous, which means that one system queries another (using a RESTful HTTP API) and waits for a response.
+Read about handling responses to queries.
 Redox supports the full suite of RESTful interactions mandated by USCDI and more.

 The most common type of queries are FHIR® search interactions.
 Learn more about FHIR® searches.

-This is a “save” type of operation, which allows you to write data back to your connection’s EHR system.
-Behind the scenes, this is kind of a cross between messaging and a query—that is, you initiate a writeback like a query, but it’s asynchronous like messaging.
+Writebacks are a “save” type of operation, which allows you to push and write data to your connection’s system.
+Behind the scenes, this is like a cross between a notification and a query: you initiate a writeback like a query, but it’s asynchronous like a notification.